Artwork approval process in pharma: 5 best practices

 When you think of artistic creativity, the pharmaceutical industry probably isn’t the first thing that pops up.
-But you’d be surprised at how much creative energy goes into designing, developing, and reviewing assets.
+But you’d be surprised at how much creative energy goes into designing, developing, and reviewing pharmaceutical artwork.

-That’s what I’m breaking down in this article.
+That’s exactly what I explore in this article.

 1. Define the key stakeholders